 Teaching Expression in Fluency Activities

 One of the first things I do is discuss with my students the effects that punctuation has on our voices when we read.
-I create a chart with them and together we discuss each main piece of punctuation.
+I create a chart with the punctuation marks, and together we discuss each main piece of punctuation.
 After partnering up, I direct students to turn to their partner and to take turns asking a question.
-As their partner is asking the question they are to listen to the voice and notice what happens.
-Students should notice that as the student is asking the question the voice rises and then the student comes to a stop.
+As their partner is asking the question, they are to listen to the voice and notice what happens.
+Students should notice that as the student is asking the question, the voice rises, and then the student comes to a stop.
 We add that to our chart.
-We repeat this with statements (period), exciting news (exclamation), and I have students tell their partner a list of things they have in their bedroom, toy box, video games, books, etc. (comma).
+We repeat this with statements (period), exciting news (exclamation), and lists of things they have in their bedrooms, toy boxes, video games, books, etc. (comma).
 We then talk about quotation marks.

-Once each group has their charts corrected, they then practice for a few minutes reading it together with the expression they just learned based on punctuation.
-Then they read it as a group to the class.
-I don’t make them come to the front of the room, but just read it where they are at.
+Once each group has their charts corrected, they then practice for a few minutes, reading it together with the expression they just learned based on punctuation.
+Then, they read it as a group to the class.
+I don’t make them come to the front of the room but just read it where they are.
 I have them use the dots as visual cues on their chart paper to slow down, stop, or go (along with if your voice goes up or not).

 The next day or so, we practice again using words and phrases that are the same but with different punctuation each time.
 We talk about how mom can sometimes use the same word over and over but have a different meaning each time just based on how she says it.
 It’s all about the expression – and punctuation!

 Throughout the year, I continue practicing expression in fluency through repeated readings and echo readings.
 I do this in all content areas.
 I also have students participate in a lot of reader’s theater, where I encourage them to try out different voices to match the characters, along with radio reading.

 Overall, the idea is that students need to be practicing more than just speed and accuracy when it comes to fluency.
 They need to be working on smooth phrases and expression in fluency!